What is Fusion?

 Great dialog is a challenge.
 The physicist David Bohm (see On Dialogue, 1996) stressed the importance of "decoupling reflexive responses" and practicing "non-judgmental learning" about others' perspectives on reality.
 John Kao says the effectiveness of any social network is proportional to the diversity, ability, and commitment (intellectual and emotional) of its members.
 Our invitation process attempts to maximize each of these elements.
 You'll meet scientists, technologists, entrepreneurs, writers, artists, and other individuals who are intellectually curious about the future and their role in it.
 We also seek people who are optimistic, critical, self-honest, and solutions-oriented.
 Those with spiritual perspectives that are tolerant of secular humanism and atheism are also warmly invited.

 In Fusion every participant is a designated presenter.
 Before the weekend, everyone is asked to write a brief personal profile.
-Then participants are self-selected into groups of 4-5 people.
+Then participants are self-selected into groups of four to eight people.
 Next you read your group member's profiles (and optionally, skim those of other groups), and are asked to make notes (private thoughts, comments, questions, not necessarily distributed) for each of your group members.
 Everyone speaks to and gets feedback from their group in each of three separate sessions over the weekend.
-You are with your small group for the first two sessions, and share your goals with the large group in the third session.
-We all come together to hike and eat.
+You are with your group for the three sessions, but we all come together to hike and eat.

 Note on Family and Friends: You are very welcome to bring non-Fusioning family and friends along on the weekend and hikes.
 They are usually quite happy to give you your own time for the three Fusion sessions.
 If a family member or friend would like to join in on the Fusion sessions, please ask them to fill out and send in profiles in advance.
 Filling out your profile, and reading your group's profiles in advance, is part of the process.